 - Bring a survival & disaster kit if you are residing in a cyclone prone area.
 Be prepared to be on your own for several days till help arrives

 Global Health Insurance Considerations for Expats

-If encounter medical emergency situations while abroad, preparation beforehand is key.
-A cyclone or other weather event can cause significant damage and injuries to locals, visitors and long term expatriates.
-Also, cyclones can damage water supplies, increase insect diseases and water born sickness, so your health plan will be critical.
-Medical emergency evacuation is a critical if you become sick or inured after a cyclone event where local hospitals might not be able to address your medical needs.
-The cost of ambulances, helicopters, traveling medical care and planes can be incredibly high if you do not have an adequate medical evacuation plan, especially in a natural disaster.
+A cyclone or other weather event can cause significant damage and injuries to locals, visitors, and long-term expatriates.
+They can also damage water supplies, increase insect diseases and water born sickness, so your healthcare plan will be critical.
+Medical emergency evacuation is vital if you become sick or injured after a cyclone event where local hospitals might not be able to address your medical needs.
+The cost of ambulances, helicopters, travel medical care, and planes can be incredibly high if you do not have an adequate medical evacuation plan, especially in a natural disaster.

 Expat Financial offers several different international health insurance plans for expatriates across most parts of the globe.
 If you have questions about our international medical insurance plans or you want to discuss your needs and produce a customized quote, please contact us or complete the quote form.

-Please note that blow are other websites and are not maintained by Expat Financial:
+Please note that the sites listed below are not maintained by Expat Financial: